ybyzek/theniledev-examples/webapp/README.md

 ## Validate

-1. As an end user: open [https://local.thenile.dev](http://local.thenile.dev) with your browser and log in as one of the predefine users from [userList.json](../quickstart/src/datasets/userList.json).
+1. As an end user: open [https://local.thenile.dev](http://local.thenile.dev) with your browser and log in as one of the predefine users from the [usecase](../usecases/).

    The user login screen should resemble below: